-For fiscal 2009, Mr. Shalam's bonus was 3% of consolidated pre-tax earnings of the Company and Mr. Stoehr's bonus was .75% of consolidated pre-tax earnings.
-The Chief Executive Officer's bonus required attainment of targeted pre-tax earnings of the Company for fiscal 2009 (see section on Employment Agreements for further discussion).
-As the Company experienced a pre-tax loss during fiscal 2009, bonuses were not paid for these executives.
+For Fiscal 2010, Mr. Shalam's bonus was 3% or \$417,874 of consolidated pre-tax earnings of the Company and Mr. Stoehr's bonus was .75% or \$102,204 of consolidated pre-tax earnings.
+The Chief Executive Officer's bonus required attainment of targeted pre-tax earnings of the Company for Fiscal 2010 (see section on Employment Agreements for further discussion).
+As the Company earned pre-tax profits in excess of \$10,000,000, the first and second pre-tax bonus targets were met.
+Accordingly, the CEO received a bonus of \$500,000 for Fiscal 2010.

-For fiscal 2009, Mr. Malone's bonus was determined by multiplying the return on sales percentage by the pre-tax income (if applicable) of Audiovox Electronics Corp.
+For Fiscal 2010, Mr. Malone's bonus was determined by multiplying the return on sales percentage by the pre-tax income (if applicable) of Audiovox Electronics Corp.
 The return on sales percent is capped at five (5%) percent with a guaranteed minimum annual aggregate salary and bonus of \$500,000.
-For fiscal 2009, Audiovox Electronics Corp. had a pre-tax loss.
-Mr. Malone earned a bonus of \$247,500 as a result of the guaranteed minimum, which was subject to adjustment per the Overhead Reduction Program outlined below.
+For Fiscal 2010, Audiovox Electronics Corp. had a pre-tax loss.
+Mr. Malone earned a bonus of \$275,000 as a result of the guaranteed minimum, which was subject to adjustment per the Overhead Reduction Program outlined below.

 Mrs. Shelton's bonus is determined by the achievement of individual performance goals (as determined by the PEO) plus \$30,000 upon the achievement of consolidated pre-tax earnings of \$5,000,000, plus \$40,000 upon the achievement of consolidated pre-tax earnings of \$10,000,000, \$20,000 upon the achievement of consolidated pre-tax earnings of \$20,000,000, and \$20,000 upon the achievement of consolidated pre-tax earnings of \$30,000,000.
-For fiscal 2009, Mrs. Shelton earned a bonus of \$54,000.
+For Fiscal 2010, Mrs. Shelton earned a bonus of \$100,000.

 Other executive officers' bonuses are based on a target of 20% of the executive's base salary.
 The Committee based 50% of the executive officers' bonus on the achievement of corporate profitability targets during the fiscal year and 50% of the bonus was based on achievement of individual performance targets.
 The Committee believes that incentive cash bonuses should have an individual component that an executive directly contributes to and a corporate component that an executive indirectly contributes to.
 Individual performance objectives are determined by the executive officer to which the potential bonus recipient reports.
 At times, the Committee will approve additional discretionary cash bonus awards that the PEO recommends for certain executives based on individual performance levels that exceed expectations or for the successful completion of special strategic projects or events.
-During fiscal 2009, the other executive officers' bonuses were zero.
+During Fiscal 2010, the other executive officers' bonuses were 20%.